FailAcademy/learning/wdp-vancouver/_lessons/week-03/03-gulp.md

 layout: lesson
 title: Gulp
 slides: ['_slides/week-03/03-gulp.md']
-lesson_date: 2016-04-27
+lesson_date: 2016-07-20
 ---

 ## Pre-Work

-Visit [this site](https://github.com/osscafe/gulp-cheatsheet) and have a look at the **English JavaScript** cheatsheets, to get a feeling for what Gulp does, and for the code we'll be writing in todays lesson.
+Visit **[this GitHub repo](https://github.com/osscafe/gulp-cheatsheet)** and have a look at the **English JavaScript** cheatsheets to get a feeling for what Gulp does, and for the code we'll be writing in today's lesson.

-Feel free to save these cheatsheets for your own reference!
+You are encouraged to save these cheatsheets for your own reference.

 ---

 ## Learning Objectives

 - Explain the benefits of automation in web projects.
-- Implement the following automation tasks: `uglification`, `watch`, `browser-sync`
+- Implement the following automation tasks: `uglification`, `watch`, and `browser-sync`.
-- Install Gulp globally and as a project dependency.
+- Install Gulp globally and as a project development dependency.
-- Install Gulp plugins via the command line, then build a `gulpfile.js` file, and run related tasks.
+- Install Gulp plugins via the command line, build a `gulpfile.js` file, and run related tasks.
 - Distinguish between Gulp and other solutions for managing build/other automation tasks.

 ---

 ## Keywords

+- npm (Node Package Manager)
+- Dependencies
 - Automation
-- Pre-processor
 - Build task
-- File Watcher
+- File watcher

 ---